adityaramesh/vim-snippets/README.md

 - A for loop whose induction variable is an iterator over a container.
 - A range-for loop over the elements of a container.
 - A range-for loop over an explicit list of elements.
-- A foreach loop implemented using `std::for_each`.
+- A foreach loop implemented using `std::for_each` and a generic lambda.